oblador/react-native-vector-icons/README.md

 For the integration of `.svg` files natively, you can explore [`react-native-vector-image`](https://github.com/oblador/react-native-vector-image).

 > [!TIP]
-> A new version of RNVI is coming soon.
-It has almost a zero config setup.
-Feedback welcome, please try it out on the [monorepo branch](https://github.com/oblador/react-native-vector-icons/tree/monorepo)
+> This is 10.x release of RNVI.
+Please consider switching to our new almost a zero config setup.
+[RNVI 11.x](https://github.com/oblador/react-native-vector-icons)

 ## Table of Contents